 - The hike is soggy if it has rained recently, and your feet will get wet unless you have waterproof hiking boots.

-- Expect to see grazing cattle; they are generally not dangerous, but give the occasional bull some space.
+- Expect to see grazing cattle; they are generally not dangerous, but do not approach any closer than 300 feet.

 - The wildflower blooms are best late February through April.

 - Check out the Chico Hiking Association for more information on this hike and many others throughout Butte County.